levelKro/pideskboard/README.md

 * Raspbian OS Lite (not the Desktop, only CLI)
 * Minimum 4Gb MicroSD card, 8Gb suggested
-* Raspberry Pi 0,1,2,3 (tested with Raspberry Pi Zero W)
+* Raspberry Pi 0,0 v2,1,2,3
-* Audio output for use with eSPeak (optionnal) (BT for RPi0, BT/HDMI or Analog for RPi1,2,3)
+* Audio output for use with eSpeak (optionnal) (BT for RPi0, BT/HDMI or Analog for RPi1,2,3)
 * Video output (HDMI or LCD by GPIO)
 * Touch input (for use the player and cameras)
 * Raspberry Pi 0,1,2,3 headless ready to use, with SSH enabled and available